Martín Montoya: Brighton & Hove Albion

 On 9 August 2018, Montoya signed with English club Brighton & Hove Albion for €7 million, subject to international clearance.
 He made his debut in the Premier League ten days later, playing 90 minutes in the 3–2 home win over Manchester United.
 He added four appearances in their run in the FA Cup, including the semi-final loss to Manchester City at Wembley; he played 25 league games during the season, as the team secured their division status for the second time a row.

 Return to Betis

 Montoya returned to Spain and Betis on 25 August 2020, after agreeing to a four-year contract.
 His spell at the Estadio Benito Villamarín was marred by injury problems.

 On 8 August 2023, Montoya left by mutual consent.

 Aris

-The same day he left Betis, Montoya signed for Super League Greece club Aris Thessaloniki F.C. on a two-year deal.
+The same day he left Betis, Montoya signed for Super League Greece club Aris Thessaloniki on a two-year deal.
+He totalled 64 games during his spell, being sent off in a 2–1 loss at Olympiacos on 11 January 2025.

+In March 2026, aged 35, Montoya announced his retirement.